guerrerocarlos/nw-updater/README.md

 ## Kudos

-Kudos for the original authors of this module, that was taken from update.js file in [PopcornTime.io](http://popcorntime.io/)
+Kudos for the original authors of this module, the [PopcornTime.io](http://popcorntime.io/) developers.